Our Animals

 WOMA PYTHON

-Found in arid regions of central and south-west Australia.
+Homer is one of our Woma Pythons, found in arid regions of central and south-west Australia.
 Can be found in rock crevices and down in burrows.
 They use their tail as a lure to attract their prey.
 Feeding mainly on other reptiles such as lizards and other snakes, including venomous snakes.

 Olive Python snake